reactjs/react.dev/beta/src/pages/learn/choosing-the-state-structure.md

 </Solution>

-### Fix a broken task counter
+### Fix a broken packing list

-This todo list has a footer that shows how many tasks are completed, and how many tasks there are overall.
+This packing list has a footer that shows how many items are packed, and how many items there are overall.
 It seems to work at first, but it is buggy.
-For example, if you mark a task as completed and then delete it, the counter will not be updated correctly.
+For example, if you mark a place as completed and then delete it, the counter will not be updated correctly.
 Fix the counter so that it's always correct.

 <Hint>